aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/new-years-day/for-domesticated-animals/a-blessing-for-the-bugs-on-rosh-hodesh-elul-and-rosh-hashana-labehemot-by-trisha-arlin.html.md

 <div class="english">
 But I was wrong.
 I have come to see
-That we are not the only creatures who are B'tzelem Elohim, We are all in God's image.
+That we are not the only creatures who are <em>B'tselem Elohim</em>, We are all in God's image.
 So today, on Rosh Ḥodesh Elul,
 On the New Year of the Domesticated Beasts,